 30. “How can I ever repay you?”

-- Explanation & Nuance: This rhetorical question humbly shows the depth of your gratitude.
-By asking it, you are implying that their help was so valuable that you can’t imagine how you could possibly return the favor, which is a powerful statement of thanks.
+- Explanation & Nuance: This rhetorical question humbly shows the depth of your gratitude, implying their help was invaluable.

 - Tone: Humble, Deeply Grateful, Sincere.